 Benefits of the Malta Individual Investor Programme (MIIP)

 Malta is a perfect choice for residency.
-With its warm people, nice and mild weather, exquisite food and exceptional location for traveling to other destinations in Europe, Malta is one great nation!
+With its warm people, nice and mild weather, exquisite food and exceptional location for traveling to other destinations in Europe, or in other countries like the Caribbean, Malta is one great nation!
 Whether you want a lively culture, deep history, delicious food or nice climate – Malta really has it all.
 Here are a few benefits of residing in Malta:

 - With the Malta Individual Investor Programme, the applicant becomes a Maltese citizen by investment process.

 - The applicant can study, travel, work, live, and buy property anywhere in the 28 EU countries and Switzerland.

 - The applicant gets Schengen Residence Status for one year before the issuance of the passport.

 - The applicant does not need to pay local taxes unless the stay exceeds more than six months.

 - The applicant’s dependents get all the advantages along with the applicant.